Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 Costs, Compliance, and Why Dubai South Stands Out

-The estimated cost of obtaining a Cutlery and Silverware Trading Licence at Dubai South Business Hub Free Zone ranges from AED 10,000 to AED 20,000, depending on the package selected and any additional services required.
-This figure typically includes licence and registration fees.
+The estimated cost of obtaining a Cutlery and Silverware Trading License at Dubai South Business Hub Free Zone ranges from AED 10,000 to AED 20,000, depending on the package selected and any additional services required.
+This figure typically includes license and registration fees.
 Annual renewal fees apply and should be factored into ongoing business budgeting, along with the cost of any visa allocations for employees or shareholders.

 From a tax perspective, businesses operating within the free zone benefit from zero corporate tax on qualifying free zone income under the UAE's current tax framework.
 Customs duty exemptions also apply within the free zone, and re-export procedures are streamlined to support efficient outbound trade.
 If your annual turnover exceeds AED 375,000, VAT registration with the Federal Tax Authority becomes a compliance obligation.
-Businesses are also required to maintain accurate trade records and renew their licence annually to remain in good standing.
+Businesses are also required to maintain accurate trade records and renew their license annually to remain in good standing.

 Dubai South's strategic location is a significant differentiator.
 Situated adjacent to Al Maktoum International Airport and within close reach of Jebel Ali Port, the free zone offers direct access to two of the region's most important trade gateways.
 This infrastructure advantage reduces lead times, lowers logistics costs, and gives traders the flexibility to respond quickly to market demand across the GCC and beyond.